ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 X
 ```

-- Take the template in [exercise-templates/iterators](../../exercise-templates/iterators/) as a starting point, or use this snippet to get you started:
+- Drop this snippet into your `src/main.rs` after you `cargo new iterators`.

 ```rust
 #![allow(unused_imports)]